Ubiquitous Late Radio Emission from Tidal Disruption Events: Results

 \subsubsection{TDEs with Previously-Known Radio Emission}

-We identify distinct late-time radio re-brightenings in two TDEs that exhibited early radio emission with fading behavior prior to our observations.
+We identify a distinct late-time radio re-brightening in one TDE that exhibited early radio emission with fading behavior prior to our observations, and one TDE that was identified in the literature as a late-time radio TDE \citep{Horesh2021b}.
+We also include these light curves in Figure \ref{fig:lumin-subset}.
 Below we briefly describe the radio light curve properties of each event.